VCCT-PROG2A-2025-G1/ST10451550_PROG6221_POE_Part3/README.md

 1. Run the application
 2. Enter your name when prompted
 3. Ask questions about cybersecurity topics
+4. Experience varied responses for engaging conversations
-4. Type 'help' to see available topics
+5. Type 'help' to see available topics
-5. Type 'exit' or 'quit' to end the conversation
+6. Type 'exit' or 'quit' to end the conversation

 ## Technical Details
 - Built in C# as a console application